Know These Garden Basics and You'll Have the Best Garden on the Block

-Perennials: These mainstays fill beds with shape, colors, textures, and fragrances year after year.
+Perennials: These mainstays fill beds with their vast range of shapes, colors, textures, and fragrances year after year.

 Bulbs: Plant cold-hardy bulbs in the fall for spring blooms in most regions.

-Climbers or Vines: Annual or perennial, these versatile plants cover vertical space with foliage and flowers.
+Climbers or Vines: Annual or perennial, these versatile plants cover vertical spaces such as arbors and trellises with foliage and flowers.

 Shrubs: Flowering or evergreen shrubs work as accents or hedges and for seasonal interest.